-If you’re moving to Japan to study Japanese (you could be coming over here to study German or something, but that sounds like you’d be making things unnecessarily hard on yourself), chances are you’ll be looking to take the JLPT—the Japanese Language Proficiency Test (日本語能力試験).
+If you’re moving to Japan to study Japanese, chances are you’ll be looking to take the JLPT—the Japanese Language Proficiency Test (日本語能力試験).
 It may sound like I’m just trying to get you to take tests outside of school, but the JLPT can come in handy, especially for those looking to stay over here long-term.
 In this article, we’ll give you some tips on preparing for the JLPT.

-The JLPT is a standardized test that evaluates and certifies Japanese language proficiency.
-In Japan and select other countries it’s held twice a year, while in other countries only once a year.
-Once you pass (and you will if you study hard!), certificates of completion never expire.
+The JLPT is a standardised test that evaluates and certifies Japanese language proficiency.
+In Japan and select other countries it’s held twice a year.
+In other countries it is held only once a year.
+Once you pass, certificates of completion never expire.

-Organized from N5 (easiest) to N1 (advanced, and I’m talking knowledge-of-kanji-not-even-regular- Japanese-people-understand advanced), the JLPT covers language, reading, and listening.
+Organised from N5 (easiest) to N1 (advanced), the JLPT covers grammar, vocabulary, reading, and listening.
 At N5 and N4, candidates should be able to understand some basic Japanese.
 This means being able to read hiragana, katakana, and basic kanji, as well as comprehend basic conversation in daily life when spoken slowly.
 At N3, one should be able to get a grasp of summary headlines on newspapers and understand everyday conversations at a natural speed.
 N2 and N1 is where things get to a pretty high level.

 N2 test takers should be able to read newspapers and magazines as well as be able to comprehend TV news at a natural speed.
-If you’re ready to take N1, chances are you’re far past needing any of my information!
-This encompasses reading complex articles that cover a variety of topics, and being able to listen in and go into detail about lectures or conversations.
+If you’re ready to take N1, chances are you’re far past needing any of this information!
+This encompasses reading complex articles that cover a variety of topics and being able to listen in, and go into detail about, lectures or conversations.

 Studying for the JLPT

 Though everyone has different ways of studying, an important and certain part of this test will be kanji.
 There’s no easy way about this.
-It’s memorization.
-There are, however, smart ways we can use!
-When I worked in schools and saw elementary and junior high schools practicing their own levels of kanji, I saw notebooks upon notebooks filled with characters written over and over again.
+It’s memorisation.
+There are, however, smart methods we can use!
+When I worked in schools and saw elementary and junior high schools practising their own levels of kanji, I saw notebooks upon notebooks filled with characters written over and over again.
 I tried this too, and to my frustration, progress came painfully.

 I also asked some friends what they thought, since what works for me may not at all work for you.
 My friend Nicholas, who passed the N2, suggests going online and reading through sites that offer the multiple choice practice questions drawn from previous JLPT’s.
-Maya told me, “Some people write out pages of kanji or use highlighters and post-its to mark important grammar points, while others practice drill books or try to find ‘real-life’ examples.
-There’s no best way to study, you have to find the method that works for you.”
+Maya told me, “Some people write out pages of kanji or use highlighters and Post-Its to mark important grammar points, while others use drill books or try to find ‘real-life’ examples.
+There’s no best way to study – you have to find the method that works for you.”

 When preparing for the JLPT, I used the Nihongo Sou-Matome (日本語総まとめ) books, and I think they did a pretty good job.
 They’re very well structured with books for each category, and they do a good job of building up your skills without making you feel too bewildered in the process.
-The only cons are that the set of them can be a bit pricey, and they won’t help much with conversational Japanese.
-If you’re in Japan, though, that’s what being outside and talking to Japanese people is for!
-No need to be shy about studying outdoors.
-These books are easily recognizable, with a white cover and an animal holding a book; a different animal for each facet of the language.
+The only cons are that the set of them can be a bit pricey and they won’t help much with conversational Japanese.
+These books are easily recognisable, with a white cover and an animal holding a book; a different animal for each facet of the language.

 What the JLPT can do for you